 There are several differences between the logit results and the quick means test results.
 As stated above, only two consumption months were significant in the logit, while all were significant in the Quick Means Test.
 There were also many more significant variables in the quick means test than the logit regression.
 Because more variables are significant in the quick means test, this is likely due to multicollinearity.
 There are a lot of variables in the model, which increases the chance of a multicollinearity problem.
 In addition, the standard errors of these variables seem large relative to the coefficient.
 For several questions, some responses were significant in the quick means test while others were significant in the logit model (e.g. Questions 420 and 4701).
 This could be partly due to multicollinearity or perfect separation, but we can’t explain why some variables are significant in the logit model but not in the quick means test.
 Because many responses to the same question are significant in one of the two tests, these questions may require further investigation into their significance.

 Even though the logit model can provide significance levels, there are many reasons estimates from a logit model can be misinterpreted that will not affect the results of the quick means test.
 For example, as the number of dummy variables increases, the probability of encountering multicollinearity problems also increases, which blows up the standard errors.
 This increases the chances of the logit model showing coefficients as insignificant when they are actually significant.
+What about the quick means test? -1 pt

 We think that the questions that gauge “enthusiasm” or questions that are too technical may be irrelevant or unreliable indicators.
 The program was opt-in, so all participants have some degree of interest.
-Participants may not know how to answer more technical questions like distinguishing between an immersion and instantaneous electric water heater in question 4701 (this question was significant in the logit model (p-value = 0.008) but insignificant in the quick means test (t-stat = 0.62); we’re not sure why this would happen).
+Participants may not know how to answer more technical questions like distinguishing between an immersion and instantaneous electric water heater in question 4701 (this question was significant in the logit model (p-value = 0.008) but insignificant in the quick means test (t-stat = 0.62); we’re not sure why this would happen Likely because the logit model dropped observations, which switched the balance.)

-7.
+7. **8/8 pts**

 The coefficient of the treatment-trial interaction variable in the unweighted model is -0.0080.
 In the weighted model, the coefficient remained positive but increased in absolute value to -0.0253.